dinsaw/simplymigrate/README.md

 Then run following command:

-`java -jar simplymigrate.jar --configFile=./test-config.yaml
---sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id`
+`java -jar simplymigrate.jar --configFile=./test-config.yaml --sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id`

 The above command will copy all records from `birthdays` table of SQLite database to MySQL database's `test.birthdays` table.

 Utility does not create table in target database.

-## Choose set of records bounded by number or date or timestamp fields
+## Choose set of records bounded by number or date or datetime fields

 Following command will migrate records which have `id` from 100 to 1000 (inclusive).

-`java -jar simplymigrate.jar --configFile=./test-config.yaml
---sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id --boundBy=id --lower=100 --upper=1000`
+`java -jar simplymigrate.jar --configFile=./test-config.yaml --sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id --boundBy=id --lower=100 --upper=1000`

 Following command will migrate records which have `birthday` from 1040-1-1 to 1940-1-1 (inclusive).

-`java -jar simplymigrate.jar --configFile=./test-config.yaml
---sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id
---boundBy=birthday --lower=1040-1-1 --upper=1940-1-1`
+`java -jar simplymigrate.jar --configFile=./test-config.yaml --sourceTable=birthdays --targetTable=test.birthdays --partitionKey=id --boundBy=birthday --lower=1040-1-1 --upper=1940-1-1`

 ## Supported databases
 - MYSQL